People living rough in Salmon Arm to receive fire extinguishers, smoke detectors - Salmon Arm Observer

 St. Denis said such fires are not a problem for Salmon Arm alone.

 “It’s a common occurrence; we’re not the only department dealing with this.
 What other departments are doing I don’t know.
-It was something we thought could be a valuable resource.”
+The fire extinguisher was something we thought could be a valuable resource.”

 The safety brochures will be given to those people and agencies who support people without homes.
 Organizers of the Food with Friends lunch program, for instance, will be provided brochures to give to people who drop in.